Frequently Asked Questions

 Where do the elasticities used by the Calculator come from?

 The elasticities used by the Calculator are derived from peer-reviewed empirical studies.
-The About page and Volker and Handy (2022) provide more details.
-Volker and Handy (2022) also review and summarize the relevant literature.
+The

 Do the studies from which the elasticities used by the Calculator are taken control for factors such as population growth and economic changes?